kai-z99/fire-tetris/README.md

 ./vcpkg/vcpkg integrate install

 __Step 3: Open the Project in Visual Studio__
-Open the Solution: Navigate to the cloned repository's directory and double-click on the tetrisGame.sln file to open the project in Visual Studio.
+Navigate to the cloned repository's directory and double-click on the tetrisGame.sln file to open the project in Visual Studio.

 __Step 4: Build the Project__
-Build the Solution: In Visual Studio, select Build > Build Solution (or press Ctrl+Shift+B).
+In Visual Studio, select Build > Build Solution (or press Ctrl+Shift+B).
 This will compile the project and all its dependencies.

 __Step 5: Run the Game__
-Run the Game: After the build is successful, run the game by selecting Debug > Start Without Debugging (or press Ctrl+F5).
+After the build is successful, run the game by selecting Debug > Start Without Debugging (or press Ctrl+F5).

 This should launch the game window, and you can start playing the game.